jesstierney/pliocene-da/README.md

 A project to implement paleoclimate data assimilation for the Pliocene.

 ## Contents
-This repository contains code and small data files required to implement the Pliocene DA reconstruction.
-Larger required data files are located on the project's Google drive: [Google Drive](https://drive.google.com/drive/folders/1pvsxnG-OX3qoHVjYu2p9AKGhyeVtKgsR?usp=sharing)
+This repository contains code and small data files (proxy data) required to implement the Pliocene DA reconstruction.
+Larger required data files (climate model output) can be found on [Zenodo] (https://zenodo.org/doi/10.5281/zenodo.11646735)
 The contents of the repository are as follows:

 * [HowToRunAnalysis.m](#HowToRunAnalysism)